Reliable multicast: Reliable Group Data Delivery

 Reliable Group Data Delivery (RGDD) is a form of multicasting where an object is to be moved from a single source to a fixed set of receivers known before transmission begins.
-A variety of applications may need such delivery: Hadoop Distributed File System (HDFS) replicates any chunk of data two additional times to specific servers, VM replication to multiple servers may be required for scale out of applications and data replication to multiple servers may be necessary for load balancing by allowing multiple servers to serve the same data from their local cached copies.
-Such delivery is frequent within datacenters due to plethora of servers communicating while running highly distributed applications.
+A variety of applications may need such delivery: Hadoop Distributed File System (HDFS) replicates any chunk of data two additional times to specific servers, VM replication to multiple servers may be required for scale-out of applications and data replication to multiple servers may be necessary for load balancing by allowing multiple servers to serve the same data from their local cached copies.
+Such delivery is frequent within datacenters due to the plethora of servers communicating while running highly distributed applications.

 RGDD may also occur across datacenters and is sometimes referred to as inter-datacenter Point to Multipoint (P2MP) Transfers.
 Such transfers deliver huge volumes of data from one datacenter to multiple datacenters for various applications: search engines distribute search index updates periodically (e.g. every 24 hours), social media applications push new content to many cache locations across the world (e.g. YouTube and Facebook), and backup services make several geographically dispersed copies for increased fault tolerance.
-To maximize bandwidth utilization and reduce completion times of bulk transfers, a variety of techniques have been proposed for selection of multicast forwarding trees.
+To maximize bandwidth utilization and reduce the completion times of bulk transfers, a variety of techniques have been proposed for the selection of multicast forwarding trees.

 Virtual synchrony

-Modern systems like the Spread Toolkit, Quicksilver, and Corosync can achieve data rates of 10,000 multicasts per second or more, and can scale to large networks with huge numbers of groups or processes.
+Modern systems like the Spread Toolkit, Quicksilver, and Corosync can achieve data rates of 10,000 multicasts per second or more and can scale to large networks with huge numbers of groups or processes.

 Most distributed computing platforms support one or more of these models.
 For example, the widely supported object-oriented CORBA platforms all support transactions and some CORBA products support transactional replication in the one-copy-serializability model.
 The "CORBA Fault Tolerant Objects standard" is based on the virtual synchrony model.
 Virtual synchrony was also used in developing the New York Stock Exchange fault-tolerance architecture, the French Air Traffic Control System, the US Navy AEGIS system, IBM's Business Process replication architecture for WebSphere and Microsoft's Windows Clustering architecture for Windows Longhorn enterprise servers.